 Gampenalpe Ski Lodge, Ischgl

 Paznaun-Ischgl Tourist Director Andreas Steibl’s favourite mountain restaurant is the Gampenalpe Ski Lodge.
-It’s new to Ischgl this winter, and sits next to the pistes just 400m from the bottom station of the new Gampen chairlift.
+It was new to Ischgl last winter, and sits next to the pistes just 400m from the bottom station of the new Gampen chairlift.

 “We’re very proud of it,” he says.
 “It has table service and can accommodate up to 100 people but still has a rustic feel and lots of character.”
 He’s not wrong about the décor: diners sit beneath giant furry lampshades that look a bit like scoops of vanilla ice cream.